ZONESTAR3D/source-code-for-3d-printer/README.md

    - Copy and replace ***platformio.ini*** to root directory of the source code.
    - Modify "configuration.h" and "configuration_adv.h" according to the setting of your machine if need.
 3. Open the project in Visual Stuido Code
-Use the "Open Folder…" command in the Visual Studio Code "File" menu to open the source code directory which you stored, e.g. "main".
+Use the "Open Folder" in the Visual Studio Code "File" menu to open the source code directory which you stored, e.g. "main".

 ### 3. Compile firmware
 1. Run the "Run build task" command in the Visual Studio Code "Terminal" menu, and then choose "PlatformIO:build" task to build the firmware bin (or Hex) file.